Rockets fired from southern Lebanon towards Israel as Gaza is bombed

 Palestinians are showing that they will not be erased

-The UN peacekeeping force in the area, known as UNFIL, said that it was working to verify reports of rocket fire.
-Israeli forces responded to the missiles with artillery fire.
+Israeli forces responded to the missiles with artillery fire, said the source, noting that some 15 rockets were launched from Lebanon, of which four were intercepted and 10 fell in open spaces.

-“In response to the launches identified from Lebanese territory toward Israeli territory, IDF (army) soldiers are currently responding with artillery fire,” a statement from the Israeli military said.
+“In response to the launches identified from Lebanese territory toward Israeli territory, IDF soldiers are currently responding with artillery fire,” a statement from the Israeli military said.

+The United Nations Interim Force in Lebanon (UNIFIL) said it detected a rocket launch south of Tyre at around 5:30pm local time (14:30 GMT), urging restraint on all sides.

+Its spokesperson said UNIFIL units were sent into underground shelters in the area from where the rockets were launched.

 Questions of a possible escalation in fighting between Israeli forces and the Iran-backed armed group Hezbollah, based in Lebanon, have loomed over the unfolding war between Israel and Hamas in Gaza over the last several days.

-Thus far, the parties have walked a careful line, with limited fire that has allowed each side to avoid a potentially devastating confrontation.
+So far, the two sides have walked a careful line, with limited fire that has allowed each side to avoid a potentially devastating confrontation.

 “What’s happening here seems to be a kind of contained tension.
 Lebanon is not yet a war zone.
-However it’s an area of operation.
-But it seems it’s also a space for both sides to exchange messages,” Al Jazeera’s Ali Hashem reported from southern Lebanon, who said the rockets fired towards Israel were intercepted by Israel’s anti-missile system.
+However, it’s an area of operation.
+But it seems it’s also a space for both sides to exchange messages,” Al Jazeera’s Ali Hashem reported from southern Lebanon.

-Hezbollah has expressed support for the Palestinians, and fired missiles on Israeli positions in the disputed Shebaa Farms area along the border on Sunday.
+Hezbollah has expressed support for the Palestinians, saying its “guns and rockets” are with them.

+On Sunday, it fired missiles on Israeli positions in the disputed Shebaa Farms area along the border.
 Three Hezbollah members were killed in an Israeli bombardment on Monday.

-Hezbollah also denied involvement in an attack on the Israeli border on Monday, for which the armed group Palestinian islamic Jihad claimed responsibility.

-If Hezbollah were to throw itself into the war between Israel and Hamas, the conflict would become a two-front war for Israel.
+But the mainly Shia group has so far not opened a major second front against Israel in the ongoing war.

+In 2006 Hezbollah and Israel fought a 34-day war that left more than 1,200 dead in Lebanon, mostly civilians, and 160 in Israel, mostly soldiers.